-[C]Post treatment monitoring. - After each treatment and blood draw, all fish were held in two aerated tanks (378 L each) on the boat (average of 2 hours) with water exchange approximately every hour until they could be brought to a holding pen in the lake.
+After each treatment and blood draw, all fish were held in two aerated tanks (378 L each) on the boat (average of 2 h) with water exchange approximately every hour until they could be brought to a holding pen in the lake.

-Fish were kept in two holding pens (175 cm x 85 cm x 125 cm, Vexar net material with 1.5 cm mesh), in a shallow, protected bay of Lake Opinicon (Figure 2A).
-Mortality of each group was assessed at 24 hours and at 48 hours each group was assessed for mortality, reflex impairment (equilibrium and tail grab), injury progression, and given an injury score based on damage by the stringer (i.e., puncture wound, bruising, or gill damage; Table 1).
+Fish were kept in two holding pens (175×85×125 cm, Vexar net material with 1.5-cm mesh) in a shallow, protected bay of Lake Opinicon (Figure 2A).
+Mortality of each group was assessed at 24h, and at 48h each group was assessed for mortality, reflex impairment (equilibrium and tail grab), and injury progression and given an injury score based on damage by the stringer (i.e., puncture wound, bruising, or gill damage; Table 1).

 Throughout this study, 11 fish were lost from the holding pen due to small holes forming or predation by birds.
-These fish were excluded from status and injury score analysis as no conclusion could be made on their fate after 48 hours, although their blood glucose, blood lactate, and initial reflex scores were included in the analysis.
+These fish were excluded from status and injury score analysis as no conclusion could be made on their fate after 48 h, although their blood glucose, blood lactate, and initial reflex scores were included in the analysis.

+Statistical analysis

-[C]Statistical analysis. - All statistical analyses were performed using R Statistical Software (v4.1.2; R Core Team, 2021).
+All statistical analyses were performed using R Statistical Software (version 4.1.2; RStudio Team 2022).
 The packages coin (Hothorn et al. 2006), survival (Therneau 2022), and AiCcmodavg (Mazerolle 2020) were used.
-Blood glucose and blood lactate data were first tested with a Kruskal-Wallis test to analyze differences of variance between all treatments, and then with a Wilcoxon rank sum test with continuous correction to determine specific differences between each treatment.
+Blood glucose and blood lactate data were first tested with a Kruskal-Wallis test to analyze differences of variance between all treatments and then with a Wilcoxon rank-sum test with continuous correction to determine specific differences between each treatment.
 The Kruskal-Wallis test was also used to test whether treatment temperature, fish body size, or holding time affected the blood readings.
-These tests were chosen due to the non-normality (left skewness) of both blood glucose and blood lactate data, as all attempts of transformation for normality failed.
+These tests were chosen due to the lack of normality (left skewness) in both blood glucose and blood lactate data, as all attempts of transformation for normality failed.

 Because injury score was treated as an ordinal variable, we utilized an extended Cochran-Armitage test for associations between treatment and injury score.
-A Cox Proportional Hazards regression was done to test for associations between treatment and rate of mortality (dead in less than 8 hours, dead between 8-24 hours, dead between 24-48 hours).
+A Cox proportional hazards regression was done to test for associations between treatment and rate of mortality (dead in less than 8 h, dead between 8 and 24 h, dead between 24 and 48 h).
 In addition, a Kaplan-Meier survival curve was fitted to assess mortality over time.

-Pearson's Chi-squared tests and Fisher's exact tests were used to test for differences in reflex impairment scores at time zero between treatments.
-Among individuals that survived, paired student's t-tests were utilized to determine whether reflex impairment significantly changed, comparing the reflex score immediately after treatment and the reflex score ~48 hours later.
+Pearson's chi-square tests and Fisher's exact tests were used to test for differences in reflex impairment scores at time zero between treatments.
+Among individuals that survived, paired Student's t-tests were utilized to determine whether reflex impairment significantly changed, comparing the reflex score immediately after treatment and the reflex score ~48 h later.